trimble-oss/website-modus.trimble.com/content/community/contribution-process.md

 hideToc: true
 ---

-The Modus delivery team is dedicated to maintaining a consistent, top-quality product.
+The Modus Delivery Team is dedicated to maintaining a consistent, top-quality product.
 Accordingly, before any component is revised or added, it goes through a process of reviews and approvals.

 {{< img src="/img/guide/contribution-process.svg" dark="/img/guide/contribution-process-dark.svg" width="854" height="392" alt="Contribution Process" loading="auto" >}}